types of braces

 • Removable: One of the most significant advantages of clear aligners is that they are removable.
 You can take them out for eating, drinking, brushing, and flossing, ensuring better oral hygiene throughout your treatment.

-• No Dietary Restrictions: Since you can remove them while eating, you won’t have to worry about food restrictions that come with traditional braces.
+• No Dietary Restrictions: Since you can remove them while eating, you won’t have to worry about food restrictions with traditional braces.
 Enjoy your favorite foods without concerns about damaging your orthodontic appliances.

 Cons of Invisible Braces: